Check AI Brand Mentions: 5 Methods from Free to Automated

 • Competitor brands that appeared alongside you

 The free tier runs a basic scan without requiring an account.
-This is the fastest way to get a cross-engine baseline in one place rather than logging in and out of four different AI products.
+This is the fastest way to get a cross-engine baseline in one place rather than logging in and out of four different AI products, providing a quick way to check AI brand mentions.

 Method 4: Google Alerts for Brand Mentions in AI-Related Coverage (Free, Ongoing)

 While this doesn't directly check what AI engines say, it helps you monitor when journalists, researchers, or bloggers write about your brand in the context of AI tools and recommendations.
-Content published about you online influences what AI models learn about your brand over time.
+Content published about you online influences what AI models learn about your brand over time and can lead to more ai brand mentions.

 Set up Google Alerts for: